zhaber/ng-bootstrap-datetimepicker/README.md

  _(Type: String)_

  * `displayMonths`
- Number of months to display
+ Number of months to display.
  _(Type: number)_

  * `firstDayOfWeek`
  First day of the week.
 With default calendar we use ISO 8601: 'weekday' is 1=Mon ...
+7=Sun.
-7=Sun _(Type: number)_
+ _(Type: number)_

  * `hourStep`